A common query we’ve been hearing at Change Checker HQ comes from people asking about variations in their 12 sided £1 coins.

 Firstly, although both 2016 and 2017 obverse-dated £1 coins entered circulation in April 2017, the die-error mix up appears to have only occurred on a limited number of coins with a 2016 date on the Queen’s head side.

 So it’s worth checking any 2016 coins.
 You’ll need to look just inside the rim of the design-side of the coin, where you will see some tiny writing.
 You’ll almost certainly need a Microscope or Phonescope to properly see the writing, which should reveal the date.

 You’re looking for a 2016 obverse-dated coin with 2017 micro-engraving on the reverse.

 With over 1.5 billion new £1 coins being struck not all coins are finished perfectly.
 Unfortunately, a poorly struck example where you cannot read the micro-engraving is not of great interest to collectors.

 We believe this is the only known £1 error.
 Due to the huge number of coins that have entered circulation, there are a number of interesting mis-strikes, which, although numismatically interesting, have relatively limited collectibility or value.

-More worryingly, there are a number of altered with £1 coins for sale, claiming to have misaligned heads or similar unusual errors.
+More worryingly, there are a number of altered £1 coins for sale, claiming to have misaligned heads or similar unusual errors.
 However, both these are likely to have transgressed the Coinage Act by tampering with the coin and are clear minting impossibilities.
 STEER WELL CLEAR is our advice.
 Similarly beware of photographs that purport to show a genuine Dual-dated £1 coin – you need to be confident you’re not simply looking at two different coins.